jonjanelle/link-shorten/readme.md

 ## Link Shortener

-A link shortener application in the style of bitly and tinyurl.
+* A link shortener application in the style of bitly and tinyurl.
+* Works by associating each long url with a unique base-10 id number, and then encoding the id number in base-62.
+The encoded id is the shortened url.